na-na-hi/renget/archive/EtF_Intro.md

 All the guildmembers remained quiet, not wanting to experience another Psychic or Thunderbolt.
 However, Llaim utilized the dead air to relay KFC‘s vague parting words.
 “To find a rift, you need to find what does not belong."
 The guild stared at Llaim with an identical confusion to the one he had.

 “As I was explaining… A rift is an invisible tear in the fabric of space-time.
-No one knows what the cause of their appearance and they cannot be entered.
+No one knows the cause of their appearance and they cannot be entered.
 Furthermore, a rift is completely invisible to almost everyone, but their unique effects on mystery dungeons make them detectable.
 Some of the rift’s effects on dungeons are noted in each group's folder.”
 Alakazam displayed the small bottle to the examinees.
 “In addition, I will provide each group with one bottle of rift sealant.
-To summarise its use, When a group believes a rift is within 5 meters of them, they should open the bottle.
+To summarize its use, When a group believes a rift is within 5 meters of them, they should open the bottle.
 After a short period of time, the small piece of white on the underside of the bottle cap will change colors.
 If the paper turns red, no rift was sealed.
 However, if it turns green then a rift was found and sealed.
 For the guild to pass the exam, all groups must return with a green rift sealant bottle cap, within 48 hours.”

 Some exploration teams decided to form a group with other teams or solo Pokemon while other teams decided that they would do their mission alone and some Pokemon believed they weren’t up for the challenge and stayed behind.